ShelpAm/wots/README.md

 ## Principles

-* User created directories shouldn't be removed, since they're not owned by wots.
+* User-created directories shouldn't be removed, since they're not owned by wots.
 What wots should do is just patching the install directory.

 ## Installation